Kuanhao-Chao/splam/docs/source/content/annotation_evaluation.rst

 .. code-block:: bash

-   splam clean -o tmp_out_generalization
+   splam clean -o tmp_out_generalization -t 0.8

-|
+**Output:** :code:`cleaned.gff`

+The output file of this step is a sorted Splam-cleaned GFF file.
+You can replace the original GFF file with the cleaned GFF file.
+Also, reference the :code:`report.tsv` for a list of transcripts, and their ratio and number of spurious/removed junctions.

 .. admonition:: Splam score threshold suggestion
     :class: important

-    *  For evaluating the accuracy of GFF annotation files, we advise using a stricter **score threshold of 0.8**.
+    For evaluating the accuracy of GFF annotation files, we advise using a stricter **score threshold of 0.8**.

+.. admonition::  Here are some **optional arguments**:
+    :class: note

+    .. dropdown:: :code:`-t / --threshold threshold`
+        :animate: fade-in-slide-down
+        :title: bg-light font-weight-bolder
+        :body: bg-light text-left

+        This is the score cutoff threshold for Splam to determine whether a given splice junction is spurious (discarded) or not.
+It is a floating-point value between 0 and 1.
+If the score of either the donor or acceptor site falls below this value, then any spliced alignments containing this junction will be removed.
+The default threshold is set to 0.1.

+    .. dropdown:: :code:`-o / --outdir DIR`
+        :animate: fade-in-slide-down
+        :title: bg-light font-weight-bolder
+        :body: bg-light text-left

+        The directory where the output file is written to.
+The default output directory is :code:`tmp_out`.
+This argument is same as the one in :ref:`Step 2 <alignment-extract-introns>` and :ref:`Step 3 <alignment-score-extracted-introns>`.
+Note that if you set your own output directory, you have to set the same output directory for this step as well, or otherwise, Splam will not be able to find some essential temporary files.
+We recommend users not to set this argument and use the default value.

 |